rhythnic/riot-redux/README.md

 this.dispatch('type_string' [, actionData])
 // or
 this.store.dispatch({type: 'type_string', data: data})

+// async action or action with dependencies this.store.trigger('action_name', {data: data})
 ```

 'this.store' is the redux store wrapped in a riot observable, so it has those APIs